Explore This Book

 - Beatrice and her friend Wilhelmina attend a performance of Orfeo ed Euridice at Covent Garden. [ Covent Garden Theatre → ]

-- Beatrice wears an evening dress of celestial blue with full short sleeves trimmed with knotted beading, over which she wore a Polonese robe of gossamer net trimmed with lace and more knotted beading. [ Evening Dresses, Overview → ]
+- Beatrice wears an evening dress of celestial blue with full short sleeves trimmed with knotted beading, over which she wore a Polonese robe of gossamer net trimmed with lace and more knotted beading. [ Full Dress, Overview → ]

 - Library Journal awards Just One of Those Flings a starred review that says: "Effervescent, unconventional, and brimming with honest sensuality, Hern’s second installment in her clever, well-conceived Merry Widows series about five wealthy widows bent on avoiding marriage but experimenting with affairs is a lively, thoroughly delightful tale that is sure to please."